 Helcim credit card processing also makes it easy to integrate with third-party companies like Shopify and QuickBooks.
 These shopping card providers and accounting tools are invaluable to many small business owners, so the fact that merchants get to have everything in one place is quite handy.

 Online purchases are protected by a software called Fraud Defender.
 Fraud Defender rates each transaction based on several security factors and then it assigns it a score.
 You can set everything up so that low-score transactions are automatically rejected.
-This makes it one of the best rated credit card processing companies for small hotels, where frauds are a frequent problem.
+This makes it one of the most popular credit card processing companies for small hotels, where frauds are a frequent problem.

 Helcim sells its own equipment.
 You can expect to find a range of necessary hardware such as wired and wireless credit card scanners and mobile readers.
 All of the hardware tools are compatible with each other, and you can switch between them if you need to.
 You’ll get a one-year replacement warranty, 24/7 tech support, and shipping included into the price.

-Helcim has better customer support than any other company on our list.
+Helcim has better customer support than other merchant account providers on our list.
 They are always available to offer assistance and we noticed very few lodged complaints against Helcim on websites like Better Business Bureau.

-Helcim is one of the best credit card processing companies for small business around.
-In addition to low credit card processing fees, great customer service, and transparent terms offered, Helcim also offers a whole bundle of useful tutorials and guides on their website.
-You can learn all about credit card processing services by reading their Understanding Payments section.
+As one of the leading credit card payment processors, Helcim offers low fees, great customer service, and transparent terms.
+Furthermore, the service comes with a whole bundle of useful tutorials and guides on their website.
+You can learn all about accepting credit card payments by reading their Understanding Payments section.

 There is a large POS system that you can purchase for $1,800, and a mobile credit card reader that can be plugged into your smartphone or tablet.
 The first reader is free, and every additional device costs $10.